unexpectedjs/unexpected/documentation/api/addAssertion.md

 Let's dissect the different parts of the custom assertion we just introduced.

-The first parameter to `addAssertion` is a string or an array specifying which types the assertion should be defined on.
-In this case the assertion in only defined for arrays.
-In case the type is not specified the assertion will be defined for the type `any`, and would be applicable any type.
+The first parameter to `addAssertion` is a string or an array of strings stating the patterns this assertion should match.
+A pattern has the following syntax.
+A word in angle brackets represents a type of either the subject or one of the parameters to the assertion.
+In this case the assertion is only defined for arrays.
+If no subject type is specified, the assertion will be defined for the type `any`, and would be applicable any type.
 See the `Extending Unexpected with new types` section for more information about the type system in Unexpected.

-The second parameter to `addAssertion` is a string or an array stating the patterns this assertion should match.
-A pattern has the following syntax.
 A word in square brackets represents a flag that can either be there or not.
 If the flag is present `expect.flags[flag]` will contain the value `true`.
 In this case `not` is a flag.
 When a flag it present in a nested `expect` it will be inserted if the flag is present;